-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Skilled nursing facility (SNF) care (continued) Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Prior Authorization is required, except for blood services.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Prior Authorization is required

-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face visits If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-40% coinsurance out-of-network.
-You pay these amounts until you reach the out-of-pocket maximum.
+Each counseling attempt includes up to four face-to-face visits There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits \$0 copay out-of- network